Georgios Dedes: Panionios

 At the age of 17 he was discovered by Panagiotis Pallas of Panionios and he was recommended to the technical director of the team, Thanasis Papathanasiou.
-Dedes was transferred to Panionios on atransfer fee of 1000 drachmas and some players as an exchange.
+Dedes was transferred to Panionios on atransfer fee of 1,000 drachmas and some players as an exchange.
 Two months later, the coach of the team, Ioannis Skordillis and Nikos Zakardis gave him the chance to play for the first time against Fostiras.
 On 28 March 1965 Dedes scored the fastest hat-trick in league in a period of 120 seconds after the 88th minute.
 In the 1969–70 season, Dedes scored five goals in a game in an 8–0 victory against Olympiakos Nicosia, which is the club's largest victory.
 That was a rare record which only a few Greek footballers have achieved.
 Dedes has also scored four goals in a match on two occasions.
 He played for Panionios for 14 years, winning a Balkans Cup in 1971, while his team finished second in the Championship at the same year.
 He was the top scorer of the Greek Championship with 28 goals, becoming the 3rd scorer in Europe behind the Croatian, Josip Skoblar of Marseille with 39 and Salif Keita of Saint-Étienne with 33.

 AEK Athens

-In 1974, Dedes transferred to the Greek giants AEK Athens of Loukas Barlos.
-Although he was a free agent, AEK Athens paid 500,000 drachmas to acquire him.
+On 8 August 1974, Dedes was transferred to AEK Athens of Loukas Barlos.
+The deal also included the acquisition of his teammates, Giorgos Skrekis and Victoras Theofilopoulos, while Panionios received the amount of 2 million drachmas plus Kostas Panagiotopoulos, Babis Psimogiannos and Ivan Kypritidis as exchange.
 On 6 October 1974 he scored his first hat-trick with the yellow-blacks in the 5–1 win at home against AEL.
 He helped his team take the win in the derby against Panathinaikos at home by scoring a goal in the final 4–3, on 20 April 1975.
-He scored 3 of the 4 goals of his team completing ahat-trick against Kastoria on 5 October 1975.
+He scored 3 of the 4 goals of his team completing a hat-trick against Kastoria on 5 October 1975.
 He scored another hat-trick on 16 May 1976 in the imposing 5–0 home win over Pierikos.
-In three years of playing for AEK Athens he once more became the top scorer of the league in 1976 with 15 goals, while the following season, he was a member of the squad that reached to the semi-finals of the UEFA Cup.
+In his three-year spell at AEK Athens he once more became the top scorer of the league in 1976 with 15 goals.
+In the following season, he was a member of the squad that reached to the semi-finals of the UEFA Cup.

 Return to Panionios and retirement

-In the summer of 1977, Dedes returned to Panionios for one season to finish his career in his beloved club.
+On 12 August 1977, Dedes returned to Panionios for one season to finish his career in his beloved club.
 He was honoured with the Golden Cross, the club's greatest award, for his overall contribution.
 Dedes described the award as "priceless" and it is the centerpiece of his medal collection.